-- Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain 1. findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into 2.
-TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
-Explain findings of 3. presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:
+- 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
+Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: Wetland ep18 drains into a blue-line stream which then is then mapped on the USGS topographic map as flowing into Cottonwood Creek.
+Cottonwood Creek drains into Cross Creek which flows to the Tulare Lakebed which is considered a TNW.
+California tiger salamander (CTS) have been found in the wetland, and CTS larvae were found in the head of the tributary which we were able to visit, which is across the (culverted) road from the wetland ep18. - 3.
+Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: